gregfitz23/mailcatcher/README.md

 * Written super-simply in EventMachine, easy to dig in and change.
 * Command line options to override the default SMTP/HTTP IP and port settings.
 * Mail appears instantly if your browser supports [WebSockets][websockets].
+* Growl notifications are available via the ruby-growl gem.

 ## Caveats